sha1n/path-ethic/README.md

 </details>

 ### peth rm \<path\>
 `peth rm`     - removes a path element from the `PATH` and re-exports.
 If the removed element is a part of the normal user `PATH`, it is removed only in the current session even if the changes are committed.
+If you want to edit the `PATH` variable, use the plugin and when you're happy copy the effective path value from the output of `peth show` and export it from your `.zshrc` or wherever you manage exports.

 ### peth reset
 `peth reset`  - removes all prefixes and suffixes and re-exports the original `PATH`.

 ### peth commit
 `peth commit` - saves any `PATH` edits for later sessions.